FEADME: Fast Elliptical Accretion Disk Modeling Engine: The Modeling Framework

 where $e$ is the common eccentricity and $\phi_0$ specifies the orientation of apocenter.
 The relativistic Doppler factor $D(\xi,\phi)$ and Lorentz factor $\gamma(\xi,\phi)$ are computed following the weak-field expressions in \citet{eracleous1995} and \citet{strateva2003}, which include special relativistic Doppler shifts and boosting, transverse Doppler effects, and gravitational redshift.
 In the notation of those works, $D^{-1}$ is a function of $(\xi, e, \phi, \phi_0, i)$ and the impact parameter $b/r$, and $\gamma$ depends on the local orbital speed along the elliptical trajectory.

 In practice, {\feadme} evaluates Equation~\ref{eq:FX-elliptical} on an observed-frame wavelength grid, using the mapping

 and transforming $F_X$ into a model line profile $F_\lambda$ on the user-specified wavelength sampling.
 This wavelength-space formulation allows for direct masking of contaminating features and straightforward addition of auxiliary components (e.g., narrow emission lines or an extra broad Gaussian) in the same spectral frame.
 It is important to note, however, that {\feadme} does not evaluate the absolute flux predicted by Equation~\ref{eq:FX-elliptical}.
-The multiplicative prefactor, which includes the dependence on black hole mass, distance, and the unknown absolute emissivity normalization, is factored out and replaced by a single fitted amplitude parameter.
+The multiplicative prefactor, which includes the dependence on black hole mass, distance, and the unknown absolute emissivity normalization, is factored out and replaced by a fitted integrated-flux normalization.
 This approach preserves the full kinematic and relativistic structure of the disk model while allowing the data to determine the overall line flux.
-Because the black hole masses in our AGN and TDE samples are not known with sufficient precision for absolute flux calibration, {\feadme} focuses on modeling the normalized line profile shape rather than predicting its absolute flux.
+Because the black hole masses in our AGN and TDE samples are not known with sufficient precision for absolute flux calibration, {\feadme} models the normalized line-profile shape and leaves the absolute flux scale to the fitted normalization.

 The full elliptical disk model as implemented in {\feadme} is thus controlled by a set of seven free parameters,